luveenw/vfaes_globalgiving_scraper/README.md

 # GlobalGiving Report Data Scraper
-I freelance for Voice for Asian Elephants Society (VFAES), a widlife conservation nonprofit working to protect the threatened Asian elephant in India.
+I freelance for Voice for Asian Elephants Society (VFAES), a wildlife conservation nonprofit working to protect the threatened Asian elephant in India.
 The team had a pain point with their donor data reporting.
 Their earnings are spread across a variety of donor management platforms, one of which is GlobalGiving.

 Collecting donor emails in GlobalGiving's web interface is a days-long manual process.
 They don't make the information available for download in their reports either.
 This project instructs a web scraper to log in to Global Giving using VFAES' account information (managed via a hidden secrets file in [this Glitch project](https://glitch.com/edit/#!/fortunate-likeable-confidence), and collects donor information to generate an on-demand report in minutes.